Best lightweight running shoes

 The Nike Vaporfly 3 on the road.

-And inside this cushy foam stack is a curved Carbon fiber plate adds delivers the transition-friendly snap.
+Inside this cushy foam stack is a curved Carbon fiber plate adds delivers the transition-friendly snap.
 The ZoomX core is protected by front and rear outsole rubber pieces that offer reliable traction.
 ‘Protection’ is a relative term, as the Vaporfly 3 uses thinner rubber lugs that are less durable than the Vaporfly 2.

 The weight of the Nike Vaporfly 3.

 The Vaporfly 3 has an incredibly lightweight upper that’s true to size and secure.
 The deconstructed upper disappears on the foot during a run.
+That said, we like the Vaporfly 2’s forefoot fit better.
+The Vaporfly 3’s much looser fit weakens the lockdown and negatively affects the power transfer to the midsole.

 Weight: 6.5 ounces or 184 grams.